noir-lang/noir/docs/docs/developers/sandbox/references/sandbox-reference.md

 This will install the following:

 - **aztec** - launches various infrastructure subsystems (sequencer, prover, pxe, etc).
-- **aztec-cli** - a command line tool for interfacing and experimenting with infrastructure.
 - **aztec-nargo** - aztec's build of nargo, the noir compiler toolchain.
 - **aztec-sandbox** - a wrapper around docker-compose that launches services needed for sandbox testing.
 - **aztec-up** - a tool to upgrade the aztec toolchain to the latest, or specific versions.